JohannesBuchner/askcarl/README.rst

 For these cases, askcarl implements evaluating the PDF and log-PDF of a mixture. askcarl does not implement finding the mixture parameters.

+Just ask Car Friedrich Gauss for the probability.

 Example
 ---------